damanBirSingh/Random-BASH-Scripts/Random_Scripts/README.md

-## Some small and simple scripts I use on a day to basis.
+## Some small and simple scripts I use on a day to day basis.

-* Running the install.sh will add sysbolic links to all the scipts to your /usr/local/bin dir.
-Comment out the ones you don't want before executing it.
+* Running the install.sh will add symbolic links for all the scipts to your /usr/local/bin directory.
+Comment out the ones you don't want, before executing.